robhafernik/Dakota/README.md

 since startup.
 Each function keeps a counter and when the value of Tick exceeds the counter, it's time to perform the function.
 The interval for each function is a prime number, meaning that the various function calls will very rarely line up and cause two functions to be performed in one loop.
-This is a totally unnecessary frill.
+This is a totally unnecessary frill, but I like primes.

 Each time through the main loop, the code does the following: